eigengo/opensourcejournal/monoids/monoids.md

 ```
 instance Monoid b => Monoid (a -> b) where
     mempty _ = mempty
     mappend f g x = f x `mappend` g x
 ```

 But the problem here is that it assumes `b` should be a `Monoid`.
 How can we make it work for each function, regardless from the signature?
-One possibility is to use `Endo`, cryptically defined as "the endomorphism under function composition": we won't dig too much into it, all you need to know is that it is a morphism (a structure-preserving transformation) from an entity to itself.
+Here we'll explore the use of `Endo`, cryptically defined as "the endomorphism under function composition": we won't dig too much into it, all you need to know is that it is a morphism (a structure-preserving transformation) from a mathematical object (here, a function) to itself.
 Let's assume we have defined two toy functions, `squareIt` and `sumIt` this way:

 ```
 sumIt :: (Num a) => a -> a